Rudi Johnson: Professional career

-Pre-Draft

 Cincinnati Bengals

-The Cincinnati Bengals selected Johnson in the fourth round (100th overall) of the 2001 NFL Draft.
+The Cincinnati Bengals selected Johnson in the fourth round (100th overall) of the 2001 NFL draft.

 Johnson saw little playing time in his first two NFL seasons.
 He backed up four-time Pro Bowler Corey Dillon, the Bengals' leading rusher since 1997, and had just 17 carries and seven receptions.

 Dillon missed much of the 2003 season with injuries, and Johnson found himself in the starting lineup.
-He took full advantage of his opportunity, rushing for 957 yards and nine touchdowns, while adding another 146 yards on 21 receptions in just nine games.
+In a Week 10 victory over the Houston Texans, Johnson had a career-high 43 carries for 182 rushing yards and two rushing touchdowns.
+In a Week 15 victory over the San Francisco 49ers, he had 21 carries for 174 rushing yards and two rushing touchdowns.
+Overall, he rushed for 957 yards and nine touchdowns, while adding another 146 yards on 21 receptions in just nine games.

 After Dillon was traded to the New England Patriots following the 2003 season, Johnson was named the starter.
-He started every game and set a franchise rushing record with 1,454 yards.
+He started every game in the 2004 season.
+In Week 12, against the Cleveland Browns, he had 26 carries for a career-high 202 rushing yards and two rushing touchdowns in the 58–48 victory.
+In the regular season finale against the Philadelphia Eagles, he had three rushing touchdowns in the 38–10 victory.
+He set a franchise rushing record with 1,454 yards.
 In addition, he scored 12 touchdowns and was named to the AFC Pro Bowl team.

-Johnson was a major contributor in 2005 season, in which the Bengals reached the playoffs for the first time in 15 years.
+Johnson was a major contributor in the 2005 season, in which the Bengals reached the playoffs for the first time in 15 years.
 Johnson remained the starter as a punishing runner providing the running game needed to complement quarterback Carson Palmer and wide receiver Chad Johnson (Ochocinco).
-Chris Perry, former University of Michigan running back, joined the backfield as the Bengals' first round pick in the 2004 NFL Draft.
+Chris Perry, former University of Michigan running back, joined the backfield as the Bengals' first round pick in the 2004 NFL draft.
+In a Week 14 victory over the Cleveland Browns, he had 30 carries for 169 rushing yards and one rushing touchdown.
 At the end of the season, the Bengals finished with an 11–5 record, an AFC North Division title, and the team's first winning season since 1990.
 Johnson broke his own franchise record with 1,458 rushing yards and 12 touchdowns while also recording a career-high 23 receptions for 90 yards.
+Johnson scored a rushing touchdown in his playoff debut, a 31–17 loss to the Pittsburgh Steelers in the Wild Card Round.

+In Week 2 of the 2006 season, Johnson had 26 carries for 145 rushing yards and two rushing touchdowns in a 34–17 victory.
+In the 2006 season, Johnson had 341 carries for 1,309 rushing yards and 12 rushing touchdowns in 16 games and 15 starts.

-During the 2007 season, Johnson missed five games to injury, and he had only one game in which he rushed for over 100 yards.
+During the 2007 season, Johnson missed five games to injury, and he had only one game in which he rushed for over 100 yards, a Week 2 loss to the Cleveland Browns.
 He finished the season with 497 yards on 170 carries for three touchdowns.